 Collection system and facilities

-Encorp’s collection network consists of 172 Return-It depots.
-One depot was opened and three depots were closed in 2016.
-(Closures were Bridesville, McBride and Steveston)
+Encorp’s collection network consists of 171 Return-It depots.
+One depot was closed in 2017.

 Product environmental impact reduction, reusability and recyclability